Slow relaxation and aging phenomena at nano-scale in granular materials

-The study was supported by ANR grant Stabingram No 2010-BLAN-0927-01 and RFBR grant No 11-05-01003.
-VYZ acknowledges support from the invited professor grants at the Universities of Maine and Rennes-1.
+Support of ANR Grant No. 2010-BLAN-0927-01 and Grant No. 11.G34.31.0066 of the Russian Federation Government is acknowledged.
+V.Z. acknowledges the invited-professor grant from the University Rennes-1.
 We thank J-F.\,Bardeau for the help with AFM imaging.